hmrc/advance-valuation-rulings/README.md

 # Advance Valuation Ruling Backend

-This service provides the backend for the Advance Valuation Ruling Frontend.
+This service provides the backend for the Advance Valuation Rulings Frontend.

 ## Frontend